Banff Sunshine

 Banff Sunshine ski runs and lifts are accessed via an eight-person high-speed gondola.
 It moves passengers from the parking lot (or bus terminal) to Goat's Eye mountain in 10 minutes and to the upper Village area in 18 minutes.
 There are 9 chairlifts and 134 trails within the alpine valley formed by the three mountains (Mount Standish, Lookout Mountain, and Goat's Eye Mountain) that constitute Banff Sunshine.
-In summer, the resort runs a shuttle bus service to its attractive walking trails and alpine meadows.
+In summer, the resort runs the gondola service to its walking trails and alpine meadows.